- Contents

 2.19.1.
 Number Type, Not Number Object Instance

-operator to determine the type of the specified actual value.
+The expectNumber method uses JavaScript's built-in typeof operator to determine the type of the specified actual value.

 EXAMPLES